jpaullopes/jpaullopes/README.md

 ---

-> “Conhecimento compartilhado é conhecimento multiplicado.”
+> “Shared knowledge is multiplied knowledge.”

 ---